BlairMoir/SoEx/DaprDemo/README.md

+> [!WARNING]
+> Dapr has changed alot in the three years since I made these demos.
+They might use deprecated features or not function

 # DaprDemos

 The purpose of these demos is to demonstarte using dapr capabilities from c#.
 Each example should contain only the minium required to demonstrate the concept.